Visa Run in Vientiane, step by step guide

 Bangkok to Vientiane : Flight and Hotel

-There’s a few options to go on a visa run to Vientiane from Bangkok.
+There’s a few options to go from Bangkok to Vientiane.

-Truth is, it's long, you have to take the bus, cross the border on the Thai side, then on the Laos side before you go to Vientiane.
+You have to take the bus to the border, cross the border on the Thai side, then on the Laos side and finally take a tuk tuk or taxi to go to Vientiane.

 AirAsia Go Flight + Hotel Package

-AirAsia got offers on their website (through a partnership with Expedia) for Flight + Hotels packages that end up pretty cheap.
+When you book on AirAsia they usually have offers on their website (through a partnership with Expedia) for Flight + Hotel packages that are really interesting.

-With a round trip flight Bangkok to Vientiane + 4 nights in the cheapest hotel they offered it was 5,300฿.
+I used it for a round trip flight Bangkok Vientiane + 4 nights in the cheapest hostel they offered and it was 5,300฿.

-Probably not as cheap as if I did the Udon Thani + Bus thing but definitely worth the extra money for avoiding the hassle.
+Probably not as cheap as if I did the flight to Udon Thani + Bus thing but definitely worth the extra money to avoid the hassle.

 Bangkok to Vientiane : Door to Door in 5 hours

-The whole trip from my home in Bangkok to the hotel Vientiane took about 5 hours.
+The whole trip from my home in Bangkok to the hotel in Vientiane took me about 5 hours.

-I took a Grab Taxi for 300฿ (including highway toll) to Don Muang Airport at 10.20am.
+I took a Grab Taxi for 300฿ (including highway toll) from Sukhumvit to Don Muang Airport at 10.20am.

 How’s that possible?

-- 📱Check in online the day before and download your pass on the AirAsia app
+- 📱Check in online the day before and download your boarding pass on the AirAsia app

-- Security is a walk in the Park if you’re traveling on a regular basis.
+- 👮♂️Security is a walk in the park if you’re traveling often.
 You know how to pack and what you need to remove at the scanner.

 So here I was at the gate, waiting for the flight with more than 1 hour to spare.